ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 ## Exercise 1

 Practice moving around directories from the root directory.
-Practice listing directories and moving around to different directories using both absolute and relative paths.
-Make sure to practice and use tab-completion a lot!
+List directories and change directories using both absolute and relative paths.
+Use tab-completion!
 Find your root directory in a File Explorer and practice navigating there and then doing the same navigation on the command-line.

 ## Repeating (and editing) previous commands